Paralympic Classification Explained: What Do the Numbers and Letters Mean?

 Wheelchair Basketball uses a unique point system (1.0–4.5).
 Each player is assigned a point value based on functional ability.
 Teams must field 5 players whose total points don't exceed 14.0, forcing strategic lineup decisions.

 Boccia uses BC1–BC4 classes for athletes with severe impairments affecting all four limbs.
-BC3 athletes use a ramp to direct the ball because they cannot throw.
+BC3 athletes use a ramp to direct the ball.

 Every summer sport has its own system, just as every winter sport does.
 The principle is always the same: group athletes by functional ability so that talent, not impairment level, determines the winner.